angarsky/diveintopython/learn/functions/lambda.md

 1. **Concise code**: Lambda functions can be defined in a single line of code, making them easy to use and read.

-2. Easy to **use functions from another python file**: You can use `lambda` functions to define a function that can be used from another python file.
+2. Easy to **use functions from another Python file**: You can use `lambda` functions to define a function that can be used from another Python file.

 3. **Functional programming**: Lambda functions enable Python programmers to use functional programming techniques, making it easier to write pure and modular code.